alejandroland/alejandroland/_posts/2020-04-08-do-you-want-a-lamborghini.markdown

 I used to take long walks in the fool’s venue thinking about how fabulous my life would be if I only had those things.

-Watching all the time ads on Facebook and Twitter and YouTube of all these people with all that luxury.
+Watching all the time ads on Facebook and Twitter and YouTube of all these people surrounded with luxury.
 Being rich, being millionaires, being *happy*.

 Then I started to fall into a trap, believing everyone that popped into my screen screaming “Do you want to be rich?
 I’ll teach you to be rich!”
 And buy a crappy course for a couple of bucks just to find out there’s only a PDF with common sense stuff and some videos about that PDF with common sense stuff.